 2. How much should I spend on a food truck?

-Look to spend $120,00-$200,000 on starting a food truck business.
-The full buildout of the business can vary between $80,000 to $280,000.
+The full buildout of the business can vary greatly.
 You’ll want to have some working and startup capital for things like insurance, labor costs, inventory, cooking supplies, and more.

 3. What should I expect to earn when running a food truck?